Traditional Book Publishing FAQs for Authors

 If you’re looking for a small book publisher, I’d make sure the book is finished and the proposal is started before you start pitching.

 Browse publishers’ websites.
 Do the covers look good/modern to you?
-Are the list prices comparable to other books in that subject?
+Are the list prices comparable to other books in that genre and on a similar subject?
 Do their books have 10–20 or more reviews on Amazon?
 How would your book look alongside the other books in their online catalog?
 Does it seem to “fit”?
 Does their mission statement resonate with you?
 I’d start there.

 Also, is there any evidence their authors are doing what you’d like to be doing, whether that’s appearing on podcasts, giving presentations, or hosting a YouTube channel?